 Set a Default Posting Period in a Custom Field

 This use case shows you how to set a default posting period using a custom transaction body field and then copy that value to the standard Posting Period field.
-This can help limit the posting period options available to users and avoid potential user error in period selections.
+This helps limit the posting period options users see and avoids potential errors when selecting a period.

 Customization Details